Skills For Supervisors: 15 Qualities Of A Good Supervisor - HRDQ

 Willingness to Learn

-The last trait that supervisors should have is the willingness to learn and grow.
-While their team is learning, they too should be developing themselves in their careers and trying to learn as much as they can about both their subject matter and about supervising their employees in the best way possible.
+The last trait supervisors should have is the willingness to learn and grow.
+While their team is learning, they too should be developing themselves in their careers and trying to learn as much as they can about their subject matter and supervising their employees in the best way possible.

 Conclusion

 Need more help with improving your supervisor skills?
-With the Supervisory Skills Questionnaire, you'll learn how great supervisors are the vital link between your organization and others that you work with.
+With the Supervisory Skills Questionnaire, you'll learn how great supervisors are the vital link between your organization and others you work with.
 The product is a combination of assessment, employee feedback, workbooks, and a half-day supervisory skills training program that equips supervisors with the skills they need to tackle the everyday challenges they face in the workplace.

 Very informative and helpful for grooming leading skills.